RestonOnRails/gitcoin/README.md

   with balance: 1; and
 - Has a SHA1 lexicographically less than the value in `difficulty.txt`.

-To check your solution you can use the following command to add a new remote:
+To check your solution you can use the following commands to add a new remote:

 `git remote add solution git@gitcoin.rickre.in:gitcoin.git`

+Then add the ssh key:

+`ssh-add gitcoin`

-and then
+And then push:

 `git push -u solution`